 Measurements of the hail size distribution (HSD) are challenging to collect owing to the infrequent and hostile nature of hailstorms.
 Because of these constraints, HSD measurements are uncommon, especially for larger hail (> 25 mm).
-Such observations are necessary to constrain hail microphysics parameterization schemes used in weather and climate models, and impact or optical disdrometers provide valuable information on the temporal variability of the HSD within a given storm, but are often expensive to fabricate and maintain, and difficult to deploy.
-Thus, such instruments typically are only deployed as smaller networks or for field campaigns (e.g., Federer and Waldvogel, 1975; Löffler-Mang et al., 2011; Brown et al., 2014).
-In contrast, time-integrated instruments often are cheaper to fabricate, maintain, and deploy, making them attractive options
+Such observations are necessary to constrain hail microphysics parameterization schemes used in weather and climate models, and for hail detection and sizing algorithms from weather radar.
+Ground sensors for measuring the size distribution of large hail can be separated into those that provide time-recording (e.g., hail disdrometer) and those that provide time-integrated measurements (e.g., hail pad).
+Time-recording instruments such as impact or optical disdrometers provide valuable information on the temporal variability of the HSD within a given storm, but are often expensive to fabricate and maintain, and difficult to deploy.
+Thus, such instruments typically are only deployed as smaller networks or for field campaigns (e.g., Federer and Waldvogel,